w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ### Parent Bounties

 Getting treasury funding through OpenGov, depending on which treasury track you submit your referendum, can be a long and uncertain process.
 This is not always a suitable option, for example, for events' organizers needing to pay costs upfront or close to the event's date.
 Bounties solve this problem by allowing access to treasury funds once to fund multiple events later on through [child bounties](#child-bounties).
 This is why bounties are also called _parent_ bounties.

-Parent bounty proposals aim to reserve a portion of treasury funds once that will be used later on.
+Parent bounty proposals aim to reserve a portion of treasury funds once, which will be used later.
 They save proponents the time needed to create and obtain approval for several OpenGov referenda.
 Bounties are managed by curators, where the curator is usually a [multi-signature account](./learn-account-multisig.md).
 Bounties can access a large amount of funds, so managing those funds with a multisig is a good practice to enhance security.
-Essentially, curators are multisig addresses with agency over a portion of the treasury to promote events, fix a bug or vulnerability, develop a strategy, or monitor a set of tasks related to a specific topic: all for the benefit of the
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem.
+Essentially, curators are multisig addresses with agency over a portion of the treasury to promote events, fix a bug or vulnerability, develop a strategy, or monitor a set of tasks related to a specific topic, all for the benefit of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem.

 A proposer can [submit a bounty proposal](./learn-guides-bounties.md#submit-a-bounty-proposal) to OpenGov,
 [with a curator to be defined later](./learn-guides-bounties.md#assign-a-curator-to-a-bounty), whose background and expertise is such that they can determine when the task is complete.

-When submitting the value of the bounty, the proposer can specify a fee that will be paid to curators willing to invest their time and expertise in the task: this amount will be included in the total value of the bounty.
+When submitting the value of the bounty, the proposer can specify a fee that will be paid to curators willing to invest their time and expertise in the task; this amount will be included in the total value of the bounty.
 In this sense, the curator's fee can be defined as the difference between the amounts paid to child bounty awardees and the total value of the bounty.

 Curators are selected through OpenGov referendum after the bounty proposal passes; and they need to pay an upfront deposit to take the position.
 The deposit is calculated by multiplying the curator fee by
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/> :kusama }}%,
 and it can range between a minimum of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMin" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMin" defaultValue={3333333330} filter="humanReadable"/> :kusama }}
 and a maximum of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
 This deposit can be used to punish curators if they act maliciously.
 However, if they are successful in managing the bounty to completion, they will receive their deposit back and part of the bounty funding as a payment for their job.

-Curators are expected to have a well-balanced track record in addressing the issues that the bounty wants to solve.
+Curators are expected to have a well-balanced track record in addressing the issues the bounty wants to solve.
 At the very least, they should be very knowledgeable on the topics covered by the bounty and have proven project management skills or experience.
 These recommendations help ensure an effective use of the bounty mechanism.
-A Bounty is a reward for a specified body of work - or specified set of objectives - that needs to be executed for a predefined treasury amount to be paid out.
+A Bounty is a reward for a specified body of work or set of objectives that needs to be executed for a predefined treasury amount to be paid out.
 The responsibility of assigning a payout address once the specified set of objectives is completed is delegated to the curator.

 The bounty has a predetermined duration of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> :kusama }}
 days, with possible extension(s) to be requested by the curator.
 To maintain flexibility during the tasks’ curation, the curator will also be able to create child bounties for more granularity in the allocation of funds and as part of a nested iteration of the bounty mechanism.

 ### Child Bounties

 Child bounties are spawned from [parent bounties](#parent-bounties).
 Child bounties are used to access funds directly from the parent bounty without going through an OpenGov referendum.